Harryyadav/slate/source/includes/library_tasks.md

 task_id        | The id of the task to retrieve

-*All of the expand and include parameters for the 'Get All Library Standards' endpoint apply here as well.*
+*All of the expand and include parameters for the 'Get All Library Tasks' endpoint apply here as well.*